 PRIME DIRECTIVES: 1.
 Serve the public trust 2.
 Protect the innocent 3.
 Uphold the law 4.
 [CLASSIFIED]

 RoboCop is a Cyber Punk franchise set Twenty Minutes into the Future in the Crapsack World version of Detroit, where the police force has been privatized and handed over to Omni Consumer Products (OCP).It all got its start with the film RoboCop (1987), directed by Paul Verhoeven.
 With the Detroit police force becoming more and more overwhelmed handling a near warzone of crime and corruption, OCP puts into plans to create a cyborg super-cop from the body of Officer Alex Murphy, who was violently gunned down in the line of duty.
 Now heavily armored, an impossibly steady hand and a computerized brain, RoboCop is a nearly unstoppable police officer.
 But he is ultimately a corporate public-relations creation and the soul of Murphy remains restless.What was originally thought to be a B-Movie flick became a smash hit as a gritty, ultra-violent, darkly humorous film which featured a great deal of social commentary and political satire on such subjects as capitalism, privatization, the environment and public apathy.
+It also has a rich undertone similar to the Golem of Jewish folklore, an ensouled artificial creation who is a mere shadow of a man.
 The film worked as pure summer entertainment as well, with taut action sequences, impressive production design, and memorable characters.
 Its smash success spawned a series of sequels and spin-offs while providing a huge shot in the arm for the Super Hero film genre that the box-office failure of Superman IV: The Quest for Peace almost sunk in the same year.The first sequel, RoboCop 2 (1990), was even more violent and edgy than the first, going so far as to include a child as one of the primary villains.
 Relying too heavily on raw violence and shock value while having less of the satirical humor that defined its predecessor, the sequel was not as popular as the original film.
 Frank Miller wrote the original screenplay; although the script was heavily altered to fit a movie format, his influence in the themes of the film can be identified, including scenes in which a focus group attempts to make RoboCop more family-friendly (rendering him unable to do his job).
 Miller later turned his original vision of the film into a comic book series (Frank Miller's RoboCop).RoboCop 3 (1993) substituted the adult violence for something more tame, since the film was rated PG-13.
 Too mild in the action and edging into kiddie-film territory, this film bombed both financially and critically.Despite the very adult material, the character of RoboCop has the general makings of a classic Superhero Origin story, and as such, the character has appeared in at least four different incarnations on TV.
 In all of them, to one degree or another, the ultraviolence and corporate/political satire is stripped away in favor of superheroics and corny humor:

 RoboCop: The Animated Series: Animated Adaptation, 1988.
 Produced by Marvel Comics for a syndicated cartoon block (notable for the fact that the funding for the 13th episode was used instead to make the 1989 X-Men pilot).
 Very much like the above.
 Also introduced a toyetic group of sidekicks called the Ultra Police.
 At least some of the stories were good.